History and Evolution of Cesarean Sections

 The concept of surgically delivering a baby by cutting open the abdomen and womb of a pregnant mother dates back to at least the late bronze age, but the very first C-section likely occurred even earlier that.
 In fact, some type of crude C-section with a stone cutting tool was probably the first surgical procedure in human history.
 However it was the ancient Romans that first developed and documented C-sections as a medical procedure.
 The Romans actually had a written law called the Lex Caesaria which stated that if a woman died during childbirth her womb had to be cut open and the baby removed. image002.jpgThe law actually had nothing to do with saving babies.
 Rather, it was motivated by Roman religious custom which did not allow burial of woman who was pregnant.
 Contrary to popular belief, cesarean sections were not named after the emperor Julius Caesar who was reportedly born via a C-section.
 The term "caesarean" is actually derived from the latin word caesus meaning "to cut."

 During Roman times and for several hundred years thereafter, a Cesarean section was not something that the mother was expected to survive.
 Until fairly recently, women routinely died during or shortly after childbirth.
 A C-section was usually not even considered until the mother was dead or very close to being dead.
 It was essentially a last ditch attempt to extract the baby from a dying mother.
-Even if the mother was still alive, once the incision in her abdomen was there was no hope of saving her.
+Even if the mother was still alive, once the incision in her abdomen was made, there was no hope of saving her.
 Even if someone had the anatomical skills to stich her back together, she would almost certainly die from infection.
 The outlook for the baby was not much better.
 Historical records suggest that babies delivered via C-sections were rarely alive let alone healthy.
 Most probably died from prolonged oxygen deprivation.